 Any discharge that greenish or yellowish, causes vaginal itchiness or pain, smells bad or has a strong odour should be checked by your healthcare provider because it could signal an infection.
 This can be easily treated once a diagnosis is confirmed by your doctor or midwife.

 Thick, cheesy-looking discharge is also a sign of infection.
-Make sure you get checked out by your health care provider.
+Make sure you get checked out by your healthcare provider.

 Pinkish or brownish discharge is probably the result of mild bleeding from your cervix being bumped during sex or a vaginal exam.
 As long as it’s not heavy bleeding, all is probably well, but you can ask your healthcare provider if you have any concerns.

-If you have very watery discharge, contact your healthcare provider because it could mean that you are leaking amniotic fluid and need to be monitored.
+If you have a very watery discharge, contact your healthcare provider because it could mean that you are leaking amniotic fluid and need to be monitored.

 When you’re pregnant, a thick plug of mucus blocks the cervix to stop bacteria from getting into the uterus.
 Toward the end of the third trimester, this plug may (or may not) move down into your vagina, resulting in more discharge that could be clear or tinged pink or brown if there’s blood in it—sometimes called a “bloody show.”